 Lahore is situated in the province of Punjab.
 Lahore city is the capital and most prosperous metropolis of Punjab, as well as Pakistan’s second-biggest city.
 This one has been recognized as Pakistan’s city of gardens.
 There are so many Historical Places in Lahore.
+Although it’s not the capital of Pakistan, most of the historical places are found here, Tourists come and visit all these historical places.
+The numeral of citizens of this city is near 1 million and it is the 2nd most extensive municipality in the homeland.
 The Ravi River flows through in this city beautiful city named Lahore.
-The numeral of citizens of this city is near 1 million and it is the 2nd most extensive municipality in the homeland.
 Lahore area is the world’s unique and most beautiful city.
 Due to the definitive morale of living in Lahore Pakistan, it is also called Pakistan’s heart.
 The Queen Nurjahan of Mughal Emperor and ruler Jahangir said around Lahore.
 The antique Lahore is located with the royal fort, which is also called inner Lahore.
 There was a panel around Lahore, which was thirteen gates, who were closed with sunrise until sunshine.
 Some of these doors are still present.

 How many Gates of Lahore?